adrian-rus/adrian-rus.github.io/README.md

 # Brasov Project

-This is a basic presentation website created in SublimeText and using Bootstrap and AngularJS.
+This is a basic presentation website created in SublimeText and using Bootstrap and jQuery.